khrissianjoi/CA208/SoftwareTesting.md

 ## Fundamental Test Process

 ### The Test Process
-- <b>Test planning</b> : determines how the test strategy will be implemented
-- Test planning identifies, at a high level, the scope, approach and dependencies: the software component(s) to be tested. additional infrastructure to test the component. the approach to test design.
+- <b>Test planning</b> : determines how the test strategy will be implementedTest planning identifies, at a high level, the scope, approach and dependencies: the software component(s) to be tested. additional infrastructure to test the component. the approach to test design.